mylioja/SourceNormalizer/README.md

 ## Options

-*  `-f, --fix ` Fix detected easily fixable errors.
+*  `-f, --fix ` Fix detected easily fixable errors
 *  `-h, --help ` Display this help text and exit
 *  `-r, --recursive ` Recurse to subdirectories
 *  `-s, --skip=name ` Skip the given subdirectory when recursing
 *  `-v, --verbose ` Display lots of messages
 *  `-V, --version ` Display program version and exit

 All whitespace problems are easily fixable, but only if the file has no strange or unprintable characters.
-Binary content and strange encodings, UTF-16 included, are considered unfixable at the moment.
+Binary content and strange encodings, UTF-16 included, are reported but considered unfixable at the moment.

 ## Some history